 The research is clear.
 People who are experiencing flow on a regular basis are happier than those who aren’t.

 In conclusion, do more of what gets you in the flow.
 By the way, to feel happy you don't necessarily have to be cheerful.
-The happiness that you are experiencing with flow is a deep, inner sent feeling.
-It is a long-term happiness that comes with a satisfaction with your own life or life in general.
+The high spirits that you are experiencing with the flow is a deep, inner sent feeling.
+It is long-term happiness that comes with satisfaction with your own life or life in general.

 Happy people make a good night's sleep priority because it helps them feel great.

-It's obvious, I know, but I still can't say enough about the importance of sleep to improve your well-being, self-control and focus.
-I wrote about how to get sleep in the context of effective weight management but enough sleep is also an important key to happiness.
+It's obvious, I know, but I still can't say enough about the importance of sleep to improve your well-being, self-control, and focus.
+I wrote about how to get sleep in the context of effective weight control some years ago.
+But getting enough sleep is also an important factor for your peace of mind.

-A recent survey of 2,000 people by mattress company Amerisleep found that “perfectly happy” people get 7.1 hours of sleep per night.
-This is another study that supports the often recommended 7-8 hours sleep duration.
+A survey of 2,000 people by mattress company Amerisleep found that “perfectly happy” people get 7.1 hours of sleep per night.
+This is another study that supports the often recommended 7-8 hours of sleep duration.
+(6)

 Perhaps you remember times when you went to bed a bit groggy only to wake up healthy again the next morning.
-Isn't this fantastic?
+Isn't that fantastic?

 6. Eat more fruits and vegetables